agakrowinska/WarehouseProjectAgnieszka/README.md

 3. Listing action of the logged users
 4. Reporting data for further analysis

-*none of the features are implemented and the list will change during the work on the project*
+*none of the features are currently implemented and the list will change during the work on the project*

 Here you can find the [Java Course](https://www.codecademy.com/learn/learn-java) to help you do it

-### License
+#### License

 [Apache License 2.0](https://github.com/agakrowinska/WarehouseProjectAgnieszka/blob/264b1eedf3fa9d09c465befa5a6550fc80eaf39e/LICENSE.txt)